zalakajr/flutter-memory-game/README.md

 A fun and engaging memory card matching game built with Flutter.
 Test your memory by matching pairs of cards with the same emoji symbols.

+# Follow me on github and linkedin for more free mini projects

 ![Game Screenshot](screenshots/game_screenshot.png) <!-- Add a screenshot later -->

 ## ✨ Features